azumf/CarND-Behavioral-Cloning-P3-/P3-WriteUp.md

 #### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

+**I worked on the project with the jupyter notebook, the model.py file is such for additional visualization of the pipeline**

 ### Visualization of the training images